IT24102102/2025-Y2-S1-KU-09-/README.md

  Focuses on Visualization, creating plots like histograms, scatter plots, heatmaps, and final charts for presentation.

  **How to Run the Code**
- pip install pandas numpy matplotlib seaborn scikit-learn jupyter plotly.
+!pip install pandas numpy seaborn matplotlib category_encoders scikit-learn scipy

 **Required Libraries**
  pandas (data manipulation)